Guillaume-Barthe/neurosat/README.md

 These scripts can be easily modified to train and test on larger datasets.

+If you want to try your own problems, go to python/gen_sr_dimacs.py and at the end of the file you will see my comments to show how to run some examples of problems during testing.

 ## Resources

 More information about NeuroSAT can be found in the paper <https://arxiv.org/abs/1802.03685>.